Aviation - London (Bar)

 A market leader for aviation regulation matters, who is also noted for his skill in commercial litigation.
 He earns praise for his highly cerebral approach and commercial sensibility.

-Expertise: "A hugely intelligent and respected aviation counsel, who is very easy to communicate with and very strong in court."
+Strengths: "A hugely intelligent and respected aviation counsel, who is very easy to communicate with and very strong in court."
 "He couples an unrivalled eye for forensic detail with a pragmatic, commercial approach.
 He's a reliable sounding board and a pleasure to work with."

 Recent work: Appeared for the lessors in HSH Nordbank v Astra Worldwide, a leasing dispute resulting from the insolvency of Air Comet.